Marcel-Baltzer/Blog/docs/_posts/2021-05-06-overridable-members.md

 }
 ```

-Now we can start to write our Test.
-First step is that we create a FakeRequestService and override the factory method to take control over the `IHttpHandler`.
+With this little refactoring we can start writing our Test.
+To take control over the `IHttpHandler` we create a `FakeRequestService` and override the factory method.

 ```csharp
 internal class FakeRequestService : RequestService